Last Updated on December 10, 2021 by Barbara Trapp

-The holiday break is a great time to do a little organizing for a less-cluttered 2019!
-These five organizing projects won’t take up too much time but will help you make the most of family visits and give you a jump start on spring cleaning.
+The holiday break is a great time to do a little organizing for a less-cluttered 2022!
+These five organizing projects won’t take much time but will help you make the most of family visits and give you a jump start on spring cleaning.

 Organize a Game Zone

-Board games have seen a recent surge in popularity as a low-tech option for fun.
+Board games are a popular, low-tech option for fun.
 And it’s not just plain old Monopoly anymore.
-There are many versions of that including Monopoly for Millenials, a Fortnight Edition and one with a National Parks theme.
+There are many versions of that including Monopoly for Millenials, a Fortnight Edition, and one with a National Parks theme.
 Check out Relative Insanity by Jeff Foxworthy, Chickapig, Watch Yo’ Mouth, Labyrinth, Scrabble, and New York Magazine’s list of Best Family Board Games on Amazon.